IBM/Java-MicroProfile-on-Kubernetes/README.md

 In order to follow this guide you'll need a Kubernetes cluster.
 If you do not have access to an existing Kubernetes cluster then follow the instructions (in the link) for one of the following:

 _Note: These instructions are tested on Kubernetes 1.7.3.
-Your mileage may vary if you use a version much lower of higher than this._
+Your mileage may vary if you use a version much lower or higher than this._

 * [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube) on your workstation
 * [IBM Bluemix Container Service](https://github.com/IBM/container-journey-template#container-journey-template---creating-a-kubernetes-cluster) to deploy in an IBM managed cluster (free small cluster)